anze3db/adventofcode/README.md

 uv run adventofcode benchmark
 ```

-This run each day and parse the timing results from the output.
-It will print the results in the console and in your README.
+This will run each day and parse the timing results from the output.
+It will print the results in the console and in your README.md.

 Example README: